josephmontes/VAA/README.md

 #### NOTES
 - 31 pitcher seasons, 26 pitchers
   - 5 pitchers on there multiple times: Giovany Gallegos, Blake Snell, Cole Irvin, Zack Greinke, Miles Mikolas
-- Of the 26 pitchers, 7 have regressed to above league average: Clayton Kershaw, Michael Pineda, Brent Suter, Antonio Senzatela, Blake Snell, Chris Flexen, Zack Greinke
+- Of the 26 pitchers, 7 have regressed to above league average in a qualified season:
+  - Clayton Kershaw, Michael Pineda, Brent Suter, Antonio Senzatela, Blake Snell, Chris Flexen, Zack Greinke
-- 7 pitchers have not thrown another qualifying season: Daniel Ponce de Leon, Javy Guerra, Michael Felix, Brad Keller, Ross Stripling, Andre Pallante, Spenser Watkins
+- 7 pitchers have not thrown another qualifying season:
+  - Daniel Ponce de Leon, Javy Guerra, Michael Felix, Brad Keller, Ross Stripling, Andre Pallante, Spenser Watkins
-   - 3 are from 2023: Wells, Steele, Verlander
+- 3 pitchers are from 2023: Wells, Steele, Verlander
-- The remaining 9 pitchers have maintained there below averageness in qualified season: Giovanny Gallegos, Lucas Giolito, Cole Irvin, John Means, Miles Mikolas, Carlos Rodon, Max Fried, Justin Verlander, Felix Bautista
+- The remaining 9 pitchers have maintained their effectiveness in a qualified season:
+  - Giovanny Gallegos, Lucas Giolito, Cole Irvin, John Means, Miles Mikolas, Carlos Rodon, Max Fried, Justin Verlander, Felix Bautista
-  - Giolito has regressed in 22 and 23 despite raising his rate to above 10%, Cole Irvin is regressing in 2023 too, Carlos Rodon too, Mikolas too
-  - This leaves: Giovanny Gallegos, Max Fried, Justin Verlander, Felix Bautista
        - John Means has not thrown more than 25 Fastballs in a season since
+     - Of the remaining 8 pitchers, 4 although unqualified, have shown concerning regression on the effectiveness of their 4-Seam Fastballs in 2023:
+       - Lucas Giolito, Cole Irvin, Carlos Rodon, Miles Mikolas
+  - This leaves:
+    - Giovanny Gallegos, Max Fried, Justin Verlander, Felix Bautista

 ###### PLAYER SPOTLIGHT
 -Clayton Kershaw
-   - After regressing, he started throwing the more effective version of the 4-Seamer more
+   - After regressing, he started throwing the more effective version of the 4-Seamer more frequently

-   - It is his secondary or tertiary pitch anyways
+   - The 4-Seam Fastball is his secondary or tertiary pitch anyways
-   - I have mentioned before how some guys can just locate and use their fastball to play off their other pitches more than fastball domination like the guys in the other list
+   - It is worth mentioning that some pitchers can just locate and use their 4-Seam Fastball to play off their other pitches more than the way the other list of pitchers use their 4-Seam Fastball
+     - This can explain why we see some Hall of Famers + some flat out good pitchers on this list that are able to figure out how to make the most of what they have despite it not being the most optimal pitch

 - Justin Steele
   - matter of getting the fastball tucked into the corner